Kings rally to spoil James' return to the Lakers' lineup - WHIZ News

 James suffered a high right ankle sprain on March 20 against the Atlanta Hawks and missed the next 20 games, which was the longest absence of his career.
 He played 32 minutes and was 6 of 12 from the field.
-He missed what would had been a go-ahead 3-pointer with 2.7 seconds remaining as Los Angeles lost for the fifth time in six games.
+He missed what would had been a go-ahead 3-pointer with 2.7 seconds remaining.

-The defending NBA champions went 8-12 without the four-time MVP and were also without Davis for 16 of those games.
+“For my first game, I felt OK.
+My ankle was a little tight at times doing different movements,” said James, who also had eight rebounds and seven assists.
+“As the games go along, that will continue to improve.
+I came out unscathed and pretty good, so it was a good start.”

+The defending NBA champion Lakers have dropped five of their last six and are 8-13 in their last last 21 games.
+The Lakers (36-27) are the fifth seed in the Western Conference, but are only a half-game ahead of Dallas and one game ahead of Portland.
+If Los Angeles fell to the seventh seed, it would have to take part in the play-in tournament.

 Terence Davis scored 10 of his 15 points during the final 12 minutes for the Kings, who trailed 88-78 going into the fourth.
 The Kings outscored the Lakers 19-8 to start the quarter and take the lead.
 Los Angeles went nearly three minutes without a field goal in the period and struggled down the stretch, going 8 of 19 from the field.